aegomez/js-adv-exercises-2/README.md

     - N must be received as a command-line argument
     - Using ASCII characters create an animated progress bar.
     - Display the results when done.
+24. Create a web app that will allow users to search for movies and save select films in a to-watch list.
+(WIP)

+## HTML/CSS

+30. With the given markup create the required designs.
+Use as little CSS as possible and no additional markup.

+    - A checkout button
+    - Input form field and button

+31. Create the expected responsive design for different screen sizes.

 ## Author